Aminoacyl tRNA synthetase: Noncatalytic domains

+Antiviral development

+EPRS1 acts, in human cells, as a proviral factor in mammarenaviruses infection, including LASV, and its inhibition using halofuginon compound, a prolyl domain inhibitor of EPRS1, completely abolishes the viral infection by interrupting viral assembly and budding.

 Substrate depletion

-In 2022, it was discovered that aminoacyl-trna synthetases may incorporate alternative amino acids during shortages of their precursors.
+In 2022, it was discovered that aminoacyl-tRNA synthetases may incorporate alternative amino acids during shortages of their precursors.
 In particular, tryptophanyl-tRNA synthetase (WARS1) will incorporate phenylalanine during tryptophan depletion, essentially inducing a W>F codon reassignment.
 Depletion of the other substrate of aminoacyl-tRNA synthetases, the cognate tRNA, may be relevant to certain diseases, e.g. Charcot–Marie–Tooth disease.
-It was shown that CMT-mutant glycyl-tRNA synthetase variants are still able to bind tRNA-gly but fail to release it, leading to depletion of the cellular pool of glycyl-tRNA-gly, what in turn results in stalling of the ribosome on glycine codons during mRNA translation.
+It was shown that CMT-mutant glycyl-tRNA synthetase variants are still able to bind tRNA^{Gly} but fail to release it, leading to depletion of the cellular pool of glycyl-tRNA^{Gly}, what in turn results in stalling of the ribosome on glycine codons during mRNA translation.

 Clinical

 Mutations in the mitochondrial enzyme have been associated with a number of genetic disorders including Leigh syndrome, West syndrome and CAGSSS (cataracts, growth hormone deficiency, sensory neuropathy, sensorineural hearing loss and skeletal dysplasia syndrome).